 Flow structures in confined media lead to localised regions and temporal windows for which the transport is qualitatively and quantitatively different from the average.
 The complexity of confined flow topologies is fundamentally different from the one resulting in open chaotic or turbulent ones and arise from the random spatial organisation of the host medium and the interaction between the mobile (fluid) and non mobile (solid or trapped fluid) part of the system.

 The structure of the host medium is not the only source of heterogeneity for flow and transport.
 Differences in fluid rheological properties, such as density or viscosity, trigger instabilities (i.e. deviations from a stable displacement) at miscible/non-miscible interfaces which contribute to the system heterogeneity at different scales.
-These instabilities are typically non stationary and characterised by non trivial dynamics, difficult to model.
+These instabilities are typically non stationary and characterized by non trivial dynamics, difficult to model.

 Reaction kinetics in reaction-diffusion systems may be different from the ones predicted with well-mixed kinetic laws.
 Spatial species concentration fluctuations in conjunction with diffusion alone can have a dramatic impact on their global reaction kinetics.
 The presence of segregated islands of reactants leads anomalous reaction kinetics even in simple reaction-diffusion system, like a bimolecular irreversible one: A + B –> C.